Aider-AI/aider/docs/benchmarks.md

 The benchmark uses
 [133 practice exercises from the Exercism python repository](https://github.com/exercism/python/tree/main/exercises/practice).
-They were designed for people to learn and practice their python coding skills.
+They were designed for people to learn python and practice their coding skills.

 Each exercise has:

-  - Some brief instructions, in a markdown file.
+  - Some instructions about the exercise, in a markdown file.
-  - A python implementation file, with a bare function or class that needs to be coded up.
+  - Stub code for the implementation in a python file, specifying the functions/classes that need to be implemented.
-  - Unit tests, contained in another python file.
+  - Unit tests in a seperate python file.

-The goal is to read the instructions, implement the provided functions/class skeletons and pass all the unit tests.
-The benchmark measures what percentage of the 133 exercises are completed successfully, with all the associated unit tests passing.
+The goal is for GPT to read the instructions, implement the provided functions/class skeletons and pass all the unit tests.
+The benchmark measures what percentage of the 133 exercises are completed successfully, which means all the associated unit tests passed.

-To complete an exercise, aider sends GPT the Exercism instructions and initial contents of the implementation file, followed by:
+To complete an exercise, aider sends GPT the initial contents of the implementation file, the Exercism instructions and a final instruction:

 ```
-Use the above instructions to modify the supplied files: {file_list}
+Use the above instructions to modify the supplied files: <implementation file>
 Keep and implement the existing function or class stubs, they will be called from unit tests.
 Only use standard python libraries, don't suggest installing any packages.
 ```

 Aider updates the implementation file based on GPT's reply and runs the unit tests.
 If they all pass, we are done.
-If some tests fail, aider sends the first 50 lines of test error output as a second message in the chat followed by:
+If some tests fail, aider sends a second message with the test error output.
+It only sends the first 50 lines of test errors, to avoid exhausting the context window of the smaller models.
+It also includes this final instruction:

 ```
 See the testing errors above.
 The tests are correct.
-Fix the code in {file_list} to resolve the errors.
+Fix the code in <implementation file> to resolve the errors.
 ```

 Editing the implementation in response to test failures is